 National Cloud Computing Report Available

 Cloud computing is a viable technology for select research computing applications.
 To learn more, read the XSEDE Cloud Survey Report.
-This report analyzes data from 80 projects from around the globe.
+This report analyzed data from 80 projects from around the globe.
 Cloud benefits and challenges are described from a user perspective.

 See also the article in Nature: Cloud computing beckons scientists.